NeonTowel/galactic-parallax/README.md

 ## Features (So Far)

-- SvelteKit frontend, almost as friendly as the Sirius Cybernetics Corporation's products (but much more functional)
+- SvelteKit frontend, almost as friendly as the Sirius Cybernetics Corporation's products (but much more functional).
-- Cloudflare Worker API, ready for when "search" means more than existential angst
+- **Powerful Cloudflare Worker API Backend**:
+  - Supports multiple search engines (Brave Search, Zenserp, Serper, Google) for diverse results.
+  - Delivers high-quality image search, optimized for 2K+ wallpapers with orientation filtering and smart query crafting (including TBS parameters).
+  - Features an intelligent in-memory caching system for search results and suggestions, significantly boosting performance.
+  - Offers categorized search suggestions to aid discovery.
+  - All core search endpoints are secured with Auth0 JWT authentication, including user context tracking.
+  - Provides configurable search engine selection and detailed debug logging.
+  - Implements advanced URL validation and image filtering to ensure quality.
+  - _For a comprehensive guide to API features, all endpoints, and detailed configuration options, please consult `api/README.md`._
-- Authentication via Auth0—no need to forge Vogon paperwork
+- Authentication via Auth0—no need to forge Vogon paperwork for the frontend.

 ---